19hours/sg-statutes/Acts/Arbitration Act.md

 (d) an interim injunction or any other interim measure.

-(2) An order of the Court under this section shall cease to have effect in whole or in part if the arbitral tribunal or any such arbitral or other institution or person having power to act in relation to the subject-matter of the order makes an order to which the order of the Court relates.
+(2) An order made by the Court under this section shall cease to have effect in whole or in part (as the case may be) if the arbitral tribunal, or any such arbitral or other institution or person having power to act in relation to the subject-matter of the order, makes an order which expressly relates to the whole or part of that order of the Court.

+[26/2009 wef 01/01/2010]

 (3) The Court, in exercising any power under this section, shall have regard to —